InterwebXplorer/V-Hex/README.md

 An asset extractor for valorant written in python
 <br>
-To report any issues ect. contact me on discord [Internet Explorer#7105]
+To report any issues etc. contact me on discord [Internet Explorer#7105]

 ## Requirements